Board of Directors 2024-2025

 Thornhill

 Nazira Jaffer is an international healthcare consultant supporting clients in planning palliative care and hospices services, strategic planning and providing accreditation support for governance and leadership for Aging and Medical Rehab services.
+She is currently the Chief Executive Officer of Ewart Angus Homes Inc. and Cedarhurst Dementia Retirement Home in Toronto.

-Most recently, she was the Executive Director of the Yee Hong Hospice from 2020 to 2023.
+Prior to that, she was the Executive Director of the Yee Hong Hospice from 2020 to 2023.
 She has over 25 years of experience working in senior positions within health care planning and management.
 She maintains excellent relationships with clinical and community peers in Canada and internationally.
 She builds partnerships for the highest quality compassionate care and is a strong advocate for diversity and end of life values and supports in a multicultural environment.

-Len Lifchus joins the HPCO Board of Directors after having completed his term as Chair and President of Hospice Peterborough.
-Born in Vancouver and a graduate from the University of BC, he has spent the majority of his working career in the Not-for-Profit/Voluntary sector having served as Director, Blood Donor Recruitment BC for the Red Cross Blood Program and then CEO of 3 United Ways (Kelowna, Peterborough and Hamilton/Burlington).
+served as Director, Blood Donor Recruitment BC for the Red Cross Blood Program and then CEO of 3 United Ways (Kelowna, Peterborough and Hamilton/Burlington).
 Len has his Health Service Management Designation from CCHSE and his certification as a Donor Recruitment Manager from Virginia Polytechnic University and the Association of Donor Recruitment Professionals, an organization he served as International President.
-He has also served as Chair, Central East Community Care Access Centre (CCAC); Chair, Ontario Association of Community Care Access Centres Chairs Council, Greater Peterborough Chamber of Commerce; Chair, Showplace Peterborough and Peterborough Theatre Guild, Kawartha Rotary to name but a few.
-For 12 years Len was a member and then chair of the City of Peterborough’s Committee of Adjustment and a member of the City’s Grants Review Team.
+He has also served as Chair of the following organizations: Central East Community Care Access Centre (CCAC); Ontario Association of Community Care Access Centres Chairs Council, Greater Peterborough Chamber of Commerce; Showplace Peterborough Performance Centre and Peterborough Theatre Guild.
+Len is a Past President of Kawartha Rotary.
+For 12 years Len was a member and then chair of the City of Peterborough’s Committee of Adjustment and a member of the City of Peterborough Grants Review Team.

 Len was a member of the Prime Minister’s Volunteer Awards Advisory Committee and a senior volunteer with the Pan Am/Para Pan Am Games in Toronto.
 Len is a trainer for both Elections Canada (Peterborough) and Elections Ontario (Peterborough).
 He was recognized with the Queen’s Diamond Jubilee Medal for his volunteer activities and was inducted into the Peterborough Pathway of Fame for his work in Community Betterment in 2018.